View Richard Hubbert's Obituary on TheDay.com and share memories

 In addition to Jeannette, Richard is survived by his children, Patricia Frates and her husband Jim, Richard Hubbert, Daniel Hubbert and James Hubbert; his adored grandchildren, Shelby, Seth, Mitchell, Tabitha and Grace; his siblings, Doris Camassar, Michael Hubbert, Carol DiMaggio and Diana Pearson; and many nieces and nephews.
 He was predeceased by his other siblings, John, Barbara, Viola, Mary, Donald and Gloria.
 Richard's family would also like to extend their gratitude and appreciation for the care and compassion of the Assured Quality Homecare staff, as well as VITAS Hospice of Glastonbury.

 Richard's family will receive friends from 2 to 4 p.m.
 Sunday, Dec.
-15, 2019, at the Woyasz & Son Funeral Home, 11 Jerome Road, Uncasville, CT 06382.
+15, 2019, at the Woyasz & Son Funeral Home, 11 Jerome Road, Uncasville.
 A Mass of Christian Burial will be celebrated at 11 a.m.
 Monday, Dec.
-16, at St. John the Evangelist Church, 22 Maple Avenue, Uncasville.
+16, at St. John the Evangelist Church, 22 Maple Ave., Uncasville.
 Guests are asked to arrive directly at the church Monday morning.
 A private burial ceremony at St. Patrick Cemetery will take place at a later date.

 In lieu of flowers, donations in Richard's honor may be made to , 501 St. Jude Place, Memphis, TN 38105, or to , 2900 Rocky Point Drive, Tampa, FL 33607.